grindsa/acme2certifier/docs/entrust.md

 ## Passing a cert_type from client to server

 The handler makes use of the [header_info_list feature](header_info.md) allowing an acme-client to specify a certificate type to be used during certificate enrollment.
-This feature is disabled by default and must be activate in `acme_srv.cfg` as shown below
+This feature is disabled by default and must be activated in `acme_srv.cfg` as shown below

 ```config
 [Order]